IrisMeng9/2024_thematic_investing/README.md

 ---

-## 📈 Sample Outputs

-<Insert screenshots or markdown code blocks showing:
-- classification output
-- structured summaries from transcripts
->

----

 ## 🤝 Acknowledgments

 This was a team project conducted under Acadia’s summer industry research program.
-Special thanks to my collaborators [Teammate X] and [Teammate Y] for their work on the portfolio and chatbot modules respectively.
+Special thanks to my collaborators for their work on the portfolio and chatbot modules, respectively.

----

-## 📬 Contact

-Feel free to reach out if you'd like to learn more about the full system or request access to other components:

-**[Your Name]**
-Email: [your.email@domain.com]
-LinkedIn: [your-linkedin]